Albury: Culture

 Jazz Albury Wodonga also regularly hosts national and international artists at the Jazz Basement which is located on Gateway Island.

+The 1993 film Lex and Rory was filmed in Albury-Wodonga.

 Touring productions and major music acts often perform at the Albury Entertainment Centre.
 Regent Cinemas on Dean Street have operated since 1929.

+Since 2007, the city has hosted the annual Albury City Short Story Award, curated by the Write Around the Murray Writers' Festival.

 In 2015 Murray Art Museum Albury (MAMA) was opened, formerly known as Albury Regional Arts Centre.
 The art museum has 10 galleries with double the space of the former art centre.
 Canvas Eatery is also attached to MAMA, facing onto Queen Elizabeth II Square.

 In 2003, a sister city relationship with Nanping in north western Fujian province, China, was formalised.

 Media

 Print

 Albury serves as a regional media centre.
 A daily tabloid owned by Nine Entertainment, The Border Mail, is printed in, and has offices in, Wodonga.

 Television

-Albury has access to all major TV networks, with channels available including Seven, WIN Television (an affiliate of the Nine Network), Southern Cross Ten (an affiliate of the Ten Network), as well as the Australian Broadcasting Corporation (ABC) and the Special Broadcasting Service, more commonly known as SBS.
+Albury has access to all major TV networks, with channels available including Seven Network, WIN Television (an affiliate of the Nine Network), Network 10, as well as the Australian Broadcasting Corporation (ABC) and the Special Broadcasting Service, more commonly known as SBS.

-Of the three main commercial networks, Seven airs a half-hour local news bulletin at 6 pm each weeknight, produced from a newsroom in the city but broadcast from studios in Canberra.
+Of the three main commercial networks, Seven Network airs a half-hour local news bulletin at 6 pm each weeknight, produced from a newsroom in the city but broadcast from studios in Canberra.

-Southern Cross Ten airs the Victorian edition of 10 News First from Melbourne each weeknight at 5 pm, featuring opt-outs for Albury-Wodonga, Echuca-Moama, Shepparton, Wangaratta, Border, Goulburn Valley, North and North East.
+Network 10 (formerly Southern Cross 10) airs short local news updates from its Hobart studios throughout the day (on weekdays).
+The flagship bulletin aired on Network 10 in Albury/Wodonga is 10 News from Melbourne.

 WIN Television broadcasts a half-hour state-wide regional WIN News bulletin each weeknight at 5:30 pm, produced from studios in Wollongong.
 Previously a local edition was produced by WIN until the closure of its Albury newsroom in June 2019.

-On 5 May 2011, analogue television transmissions ceased in most areas of regional Victoria and some border regions including Albury-Wodonga.
+On 5 May 2011, analogue television transmissions ceased in most areas of regional Victoria and some border regions including Albury–Wodonga.
 All local free-to-air television services are now broadcasting in digital transmission only.
 This was done as part of the Federal Government's plan for Digital terrestrial television in Australia where all analogue transmission systems are gradually turned off and replaced with modern DVB-T transmission systems.